Historicity of Jesus

 One day, while Joshua was reciting the Shema, Jesus came to him, hoping for a reprieve.
 Joshua made a sign to him with his hand.
 Jesus misunderstood, thinking he had been repulsed, so he went away set up a brick and worshiped it.
 Joshua said to him, "Repent!"
 Jesus replied, "I learned this from you: 'Anyone who sins and causes the people to sin, is not allowed the possibility of repentance.'"
 Jesus practiced sorcery and corrupted and misled Israel (Sot.
 47a).

-Blessed are you, LORD our God, King of the universe, who wonderfully created, and yet more wonderfully restored, the dignity of human nature: Grant that we may share the divine life of him who humbled himself to share our humanity, your Son Jesus the Messiah our Lord; who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the world, who wonderfully created, and yet more wonderfully restored, the dignity of human nature: Grant that we may share the divine life of him who humbled himself to share our humanity, your Son Jesus the Messiah our Lord; who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
 Amen.

 The Book of Common Prayer.
 Huntington Beach, CA: Anglican Liturgy Press, 2019.